james-priest/james-priest.github.io/README.md

   <dt>2014 - 2016 • <i>Three-year Hiatus</i></dt>
     <dd style="text-align:center"><i>- Being of Service -</i></dd>
     <dd>Disillusioned, I took time off to regroup and re-evaluate my core values.
 It was at this point I was called upon to take care of a loved one who had been diagnosed with terminal cancer.
 I stepped into a new role - one of caregiver.
 I provided round-the-clock, in-home hospice care until her passing.</dd>
     <dd>This was an experience that showed me what it meant to have strength and dignity in the face of insurmountable odds.
-I was honored to have been a part of this labor of love.
+I was honored to have been part of this labor of love.
 In the end, she was able to find meaning in her struggle and passed away peacefully surrounded by friends, family, and loved-ones.
 She was thirty seven years old.</dd>
   <dt>2016 - 2017 • <i>Online Education & Certification</i></dt>
     <dd style="text-align:center"><i>- Full Circle -</i></dd>
     <dd>I re-engaged with the development community and have been coding, reading, learning, and absorbing with a passion.
 I didn't want to take up the first job I found.
 I wanted to work with the latest cutting edge technologies which meant retraining...
 I needed to know full-stack development, .NET Core & Azure cloud-based services.</dd>